 In order for you to provide value to your customers it is necessary to understand the audience.
 Who are they, what do they do, what do they like etc.?
 If you have a good ideal of your audience habits and behaviours, it is easier to reward them with merchandise that they will find useful.
 Business executives, for example, will make use of USB sticks, good quality pens and umbrellas.
 The more value and functionality you offer your customers, the more likely they are to use and retain your products.

-How do brand your products ?
+How to brand your products

 Choosing which products to purchase is one decision.
 The next step is to choose how you will brand your products.
 You could spend a lot of time and research just deciding on this alone.
 Again, it is important to look at your audience and how your products will be used.
 Creating the right image and ensuring that people will be happy to be seen with your products is important.

-Company colours – keeping the products in your company colours can increase recognition but only if those colours work with the products
+- Company colours – keeping the products in your company colours can increase recognition but only if those colours work with the products

 • Company logo – the perfect opportunity to increase brand awareness